gautriv/gitfortechnicalwriters/README.md

-# Blog files for being technical writer
+# Blog files for git for technical writers

-This is the Jekyll site for beingtechnicalwriter.com
+This is the Jekyll site for beingtechnicalwriter.com/being